AdamBrodin/the-cloud/_posts/2021-09-20-databases-in-the-cloud.markdown

 # The function (API)

-As mentioned earlier, it is expected that you already have a C#/.NET function in which you can modify, whether that be locally or remotely, is up to you.
+As mentioned earlier, it is expected that you already have a C#/.NET function that you can modify, whether that be locally or remotely, is up to you.
 I'm going to modify my HttpTrigger class to make it look as follows:

 ```csharp